 We have also updated our terms and conditions in-line with these temporary changes and they now include the following clause:

-a) For the period from 8 April 2020 until 31 May 2020 or such other date as the Regulator or other Competent Authority may notify in writing to Water Plus, no amounts owed by the Non-Household Customer to Water Plus are “due” or shall be treated as “due” by Water Plus for the purposes of a disconnection notice under section 61(1ZC)(b) of the 1991 Act, and for these purposes only.
+(a) No amounts owed by the Non-Household Customer to the Retailer are “due” or shall be treated as “due” by the Retailer for the purposes of a disconnection notice under section 61(1ZC)(b) of the 1991 Act, and for these purposes only.
 All other rights and obligations under these Terms and Conditions of Supply are unaffected by this clause 5.25(a).